koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_43_key-learning-points-session-6-outsourcing.md

-# Key learning points – Session 6 Outsourcing,
+# Slide 43 of Lecture 11 contains information about Key learning points – Session 6 Outsourcing,
 Offshoring and Procurement in the Supply Chain
 Literature:
 Content: